akash-network/website-5-archive/content/en/copy/index.md

 ### Infrastructure as Code

-Akash has a built-in orchestration layer that allows you to script your deployments using a YAML-based simple yet powerful language called SDL.

-With SDL you can orchestrate complex multi-tiered deployments across multiple regions and providers.
-You can also specify the exact resources you want to use, and the exact price you want to pay.
+Akash's orchestration layer lets you use a language called SDL, which is written in YAML and easy to understand.
+Using this, you can create complex deployments that span multiple areas and providers.
+You can choose the resources you want to use and decide on your price too.

 ### Kubernetes Based

-Akash is built on Kubernetes, the most popular container orchestration system in the world.
-Means you have the peace of mind that your applications will run on a system that is battle tested and proven to be secure and reliable.
+Akash runs on Kubernetes, the industry-leading container orchestration system.
+With this in place, you can rest assured that your applications will be hosted on a secure and reliable platform that has been tested and proven to work.

-### Persitent Storage
+### Persistent Storage

-Akash provides an attachable persistent storage layer that allows you to persist data across restarts, great for databases and other stateful applications.
+Akash offers a storage system that doesn't have limits and lets you keep data even after restarting, ideal for databases and programs that store large datasets.

-### Unique IP Leasing
+### Dedicated IP Leasing

-Akash provides a way to lease a unique IP address for your deployment.
-This allows you to run assign a port of your choice to your deployment, and then route traffic to it, great for services likes DNS, web servers, and more.
+Akash gives you the ability to rent a dedicated IP address for your application.
+This allows you to assign any port of your choice to your deployment, and then direct traffic towards it.
+This is especially useful for services such as DNS, web servers, and more

 ### Censorship-resistant and unstoppable

-Ownership of deployments on Akash is permissionless and non-custodial.
-This means no one can stop you from deploying your applications on Akash, making applications on Akash censorship resistant.
+Deploying applications on Akash is open to everyone, and is secure and censorship-proof.
+Nobody can stop you from using Akash to build apps that can't be censored

-### Pseudo-anonymous and non-attributable
+### Pseudonymous and non-attributable

-Akash protocol is designed to be pseudonymous and non-attributable.
-This means that you can deploy your applications on Akash without revealing your identity, offering a high degree of privacy and safety.
+The Akash protocol is designed to protect your identity, providing a high level of privacy and security.
+You can use it to deploy applications anonymously, without anyone knowing who you are.

-### Peer-to-Peer
+### Peer-to-peer

-Interactions between you and the provider your applicaiton is deployed happen directly, without any intermediaries.
-This means that you can deploy your applications on Akash without revealing your identity, offering a high degree of privacy and safety.
+You and the provider you're using to deploy your application communicate directly, without any external parties.
+This makes sure your data stays secure and private, and no one can claim a portion of your payments or keep track of what's happening.
+Furthermore, Akash's lack of central control makes it dependable and unaffected by single point of failure.

-### Layer One
+### Layer One Protocol

-Akash is a layer 1 protocol built using Cosmos SDK and secured by a Proof-of-Stake consensus scheme that's operated a decentralied network of validators.
-Any one can validate the network permissionlessly, and the network is secured by a native token called AKT.
+Akash is a blockchain protocol built using Cosmos SDK that uses Proof-of-Stake consensus to secure its network of decentralized validators.
+The network can be validated without permission and is secured by AKT, its native token.

 ### Interoperable with IBC

-Akash blockchain is Inter Blockchain Communication (IBC) compatible, meaning that it can interoperate natively with other blockchains that are also IBC compatible.
-Akash made history by being the first blockchain to successfully complete an IBC transaction with Cosmos Hub.
+Akash is the first blockchain to successfully carry out an Inter-Blockchain Communication (IBC) transaction with Cosmos Hub.
+This makes Akash able to communicate natively with other blockchains that are also IBC compatible.